8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] add button to listings, so when they go over inventory with sales staff they can just click create unit file, then displays a command dialog to select a client or create a new one
 - [ ] added more models to inventory schema need to update that
 - [ ] refunded deposit button to remove it from unit file and put it back up for sale
+- [ ] setting to sold, use seearch command search to search for unit file
+- [ ] once assigned, display button to navaigate there

 - [ ] -------- STAFF CHAT --------
 - [ ] put in right side bar?